borealis-agency/next-starter/template/components/README.md

 ### Component

-To generate common component, run this command.
+To generate common (shared) component, run this command.
 Make sure to name the component using PascalCase as you would usually name a React component.

 ```bash
 npx hygen component shared ComponentName